sergiocollado/potpourri/Notes_on_Linux/Notes_on_Linux_kernel_synchronization.md

 RCU is best used in the scenarios:
  - Many reads
- - rare writes
+ - Rare writes
- - write has priority over read.
+ - Write has priority over read.

 The problem with read/write locks is that those are expensive as they use atomic increment/decrement operations for the reader count.